Purpose of He Pikorua

 Girl student sitting in class, looking forward

-He Pikorua is shaped by the voices of our mokopuna and whānau, the Māori, Pacific, and ethnic communities, and the Ministry’s plan and model for learning support
+He Pikorua is shaped by the voices of our mokopuna and whānau, the Māori, Pacific, and ethnic communities, and the Ministry’s plan for learning support

 Hāpaitia te ara tika pūmau ai te rangatiratanga mō ngā uri whakatipu.